mitvis/website/_blogs/monkeys.md

 <p>While all three methods improve performance relative to taking a single sample, their performance saturates before 100 samples and falls well below the final oracle accuracy.
 This gap highlights the importance of continuing to research verification methods.</p>

-<h2>Monkey Business: A dataset of sample collections</h2>
+<h2>Monkey Business: A dataset of LLM sample collections</h2>

-<p>To faciliate research into verification, we are excited to release <strong>Monkey Business: a dataset of sample collections for a variety of tasks and models</strong>.</p>
+<p>To faciliate verification research in the large sample setting, we are excited to release <strong>Monkey Business: a dataset of sample collections for a variety of tasks and models</strong>.</p>

 <p>Specifically, Monkey Business contains 10,000 samples per problem for subsets of the following datasets:</p>
 <ul>